1414C/jiffy/README.md

 ## Work-In-Progress
 1. Consider simply enforcing the use of ID & Href in the model definition as explicitly named fields.
-2. Ensure that rune and byte types are fully accounted for
+2. Ensure that rune and byte types are fully accounted for.
-3. Add code to verify that entities and fields listed in the relations section of the model file are valid
+3. Add code to verify that entities and fields listed in the relations section of the model file are valid.
-4. Build controller_relations.gotmpl
+4. Build controller_relations.gotmpl.
+5. Construct test model files for different combinations of relationship.
+    - required vs. unrequired foreign key fields (tests indirection mapping)
+    - leave key fields blank in relationship definition
+    - fill key fields with alternative key names in relationship definition
+    - settle on the suffix for retrieval of entitysets vs entities

 ## Features